Walden Warming: The Impact of Climate Change on the

-This work has received exceptionally wide attention in the popular media (http://people.bu.edu/primack/news.html), most recently in the New York Times, and demonstrates the relevance of Thoreau's legacy to contemporary issues.
+This work has received exceptionally wide attention in the popular media (see News from the Primack Lab), most recently in the New York Times, and demonstrates the relevance of Thoreau's legacy to contemporary issues.

 Richard Primack is a Professor of Biology at Boston University and past President of the Association for Tropical Biology and Conservation.

 He is the Editor-in-Chief of the international journal Biological Conservation and author of two widely used textbooks, Essentials of Conservation

 Biology and A Primer of Conservation Biology; 28 foreign language editions have been produced with local co-authors adding in examples from their own countries.